Didas-git/lilybird/packages/docs/src/content/docs/guides/receiving-commands.md

 ## Deferring a reply

-Deferring interactions is pretty simple, all you have to do is call the `deferReply()` method which optionally accepts a boolean to make it ephemeral.
+Deferring interactions can be done by simply calling `deferReply()`, which optionally accepts a boolean to make it ephemeral.

 ```ts
 await interaction.deferReply();